 This issue had caused outrage from former military personnel, who were insulted that Lee had taken advantage of the reputation and hard work of the armed forces.

-Lee has since resigned after discussion with Joe De Sena (CEO and Founder of Spartan Race) that it was the right course of action to resign.
+Lee has since resigned after a discussion with Joe De Sena (CEO and Founder of Spartan Race) that it was the right course of action to resign.
 Lee has apologised with the following statement.

 I was wrong, I am sorry, and I want to apologise for the fact that I publicised that I had passed out as a Royal Marines Commando Officer.